awsdocs/amazon-rds-user-guide/doc_source/USER_CopySnapshot.md

 + Europe \(Milan\)
 + Middle East \(Bahrain\)

+When you copy a snapshot to an AWS Region that is different from the source snapshot's AWS Region, the first copy is a full snapshot copy, even if you copy an incremental snapshot\.
+A full snapshot copy contains all of the data and metadata required to restore the DB instance\.
+After the first snapshot copy, you can copy incremental snapshots of the same DB instance to the same destination Region within the same AWS account\.
+For more information on incremental snapshots, see [Incremental snapshot copying](#USER_CopySnapshot.Incremental)\.

+When you copy a snapshot across Regions or accounts, the copy is an incremental copy if the following conditions are met:
++ The snapshot was copied to the destination Region or account previously\.
++ The most recent snapshot copy still exists in the destination Region or account\.
++ All copies of the snapshot in the destination Region or account are either unencrypted or were encrypted using the same CMK\.

 **Note**
-When you copy a source snapshot that is a snapshot copy, the copy isn't incremental because the snapshot copy doesn't include the required metadata for incremental copies\.
+For shared snapshots, copying incremental snapshots across AWS Regions is only supported when they're unencrypted\.

-## Option Group Considerations<a name="USER_CopySnapshot.Options"></a>
+## Option group considerations<a name="USER_CopySnapshot.Options"></a>

 Option groups are specific to the AWS Region that they are created in, and you can't use an option group from one AWS Region in another AWS Region\.

 When you copy a snapshot across Regions, you can specify a new option group for the snapshot\.
 We recommend that you prepare the new option group before you copy the snapshot\.
-In the destination AWS Region, create an option group with the same settings as the original DB instance \.
+In the destination AWS Region, create an option group with the same settings as the original DB instance\.
 If one already exists in the new AWS Region, you can use that one\.

 If you copy a snapshot and you don't specify a new option group for the snapshot, when you restore it the DB instance gets the default option group\.
 To give the new DB instance the same options as the original, you must do the following:

 1. In the destination AWS Region, create an option group with the same settings as the original DB instance \.
 If one already exists in the new AWS Region, you can use that one\.

 1. After you restore the snapshot in the destination AWS Region, modify the new DB instance and add the new or existing option group from the previous step\.

-## Parameter Group Considerations<a name="USER_CopySnapshot.Parameters"></a>
+## Parameter group considerations<a name="USER_CopySnapshot.Parameters"></a>

 When you copy a snapshot across Regions, the copy doesn't include the parameter group used by the original DB instance \.
 When you restore a snapshot to create a new DB instance , that DB instance gets the default parameter group for the AWS Region it is created in\.
 To give the new DB instance the same parameters as the original, you must do the following: